wp-plugins/quick-event-manager/readme.txt

 Well OK yes you can add more fields if you want but you are going to have to fiddle about with the php file which needs a bit of care and attention.
 Everything you need to know is in the [wordpress codex](http://codex.wordpress.org/Writing_a_Plugin).

 == Changelog ==

+= 5.9 =
+*   Event registration reporting and downloads
+*   Added widget feature to link to full event list

 = 5.8 =
 *   Option to edit 'prev' and 'next' anchor text in calendar